zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

   Example: `dclcli tx pki approve-add-x509-root-cert --subject="CN=dsr-corporation.com" --subject-key-id="8A:E9:AC:D4:16:81:2F:87:66:8E:61:BE:A9:C5:1C:0:1B:F7:BB:AE" --from=jack`

-- Adds an intermediate or leaf X509 certificate signed by a chain of certificates which must be already present on the ledger.
+- Add an intermediate or leaf X509 certificate signed by a chain of certificates which must be already present on the ledger.

   Role: Any